gahr/fbackup/README.md

         /path/to/directory/to/exclude
     }

+In addition, the exclude-match section provides a way to exclude files which name match one of the listed patterns.

+    exclude-match {
+        *.tar.gz
+        *.exe
+    }

 The software is written in <a href="http://tcl.tk">Tcl</a> and depends on <a href="http://fossil-scm.org/">fossil</a>, and <a href="http://core.tcl.tk/tcllib/">tcllib</a>.
 Files are hard-linked from their location on disk into the temporary checkout using cpio.

 Usage: